IHE/ITI.Topologies/topologies.md

 **Figure 1:46.8.2-1: Endpoint to Parent Organization**

 The following shows the same Organization hierarchy, but using OrganizationAffiliation instead of partOf to declare the relationship.
 This might be more appropriate where Organizations AA and AB are subsidiaries that have some independent capabilities apart from Organization A, but still share IT resources.
-Here, the DocShare-federate code is used to indicate that requesting data from Organization A will return data for Organization AA and AB:
+Here, the DocShare-federate codes are used to indicate that requesting data from Organization A will return data for Organization AA and AB:

 ![Endpoint to Parent Organization with OrgAffiliation](images/dir-endpoint-to-org-affiliates.svg)